 Levensohn Venture Partners

-Levensohn Venture Partners is a venture capital firm established in 1996, with its headquarters in San Francisco, California.
-The firm specializes in early and mid-stage investments, primarily focusing on information technology sectors such as digital media, security, demand-side cleantech, internet, enterprise software, communications equipment, and semiconductors.
-Within digital media, it emphasizes infrastructure, applications, analytics, and content, while its security investments target cyber, physical, and homeland security markets.
-The firm is particularly interested in demand-side cleantech technologies that enhance energy efficiency and infrastructure modernization.
-Levensohn typically invests between $500,000 and $5 million in initial rounds, with the possibility of additional investments in subsequent rounds.
-It aims to lead or co-lead these rounds and often seeks a board seat in its portfolio companies.
-The firm also explores special investment opportunities outside the early-stage focus, maintaining a diverse portfolio of over 60 active companies.
+Founded in 1996, Levensohn Venture Partners is a venture capital firm based in San Francisco, California.
+It specializes in early to mid-stage investments, focusing on information technology companies across sectors such as digital media, security, cleantech, internet, enterprise software, communications equipment, and semiconductors.
+The firm typically invests between $500,000 and $5 million initially, with the expectation of additional funding in subsequent rounds.

 Pascal Levensohn